How to Release Postpartum and Peripartum Depression?

 Peripartum Depression

-However, after giving birth some new mothers might experience “baby blues” which commonly include mood swings, crying episodes, anxiety, and difficulty sleeping.
+After giving birth, some new mothers might experience “baby blues,” which commonly include mood swings, crying episodes, anxiety, and difficulty sleeping.
 The first two to three days after delivery are usually when baby blues start, and they can continue for up to two weeks.
-The two conditions are distinct from one another.
+However, the two conditions are distinct.
 Peripartum depression is a more severe, chronic form of depression that some new moms may experience.

-Untreated peripartum depression affects the mother’s health and quality of life, but it can also have an effect on the baby.
+Untreated peripartum depression affects the mother’s health and quality of life, but it can also affect the baby.
 Children of moms with peripartum depression are more likely to experience cognitive, emotional, verbal, developmental, and social problems in the long run.

 Peripartum depression symptoms include: